seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 }
 /*- endfilter --*/
 ```

-Once you have made your change, rerun `ninja` to rebuild the project:
+Once you have made your change, use Terminal B to rebuild the project.

+*Hint:* Remember to exit the QEMU simulator before rerunning the project with `ctrl-A,x`

 /*? macros.ninja_block() ?*/
 Then run the simulator again: